 BBQ On The Green – About and History

-Steve Scrivener said “ It all started just because we felt we needed to do something!
-Its times like these when friends and family have life threatening illness that it hits home and you feel that it could be happening to any of us and you just feel you want to try and find a way to make it better somehow.”
+It is times like these when friends and family have life threatening illness that it hits home and could be happening to any of us.
+It inspires you to want to try and find a way to make it better somehow.

 The only option seems to be to try and get money into the treatments and research, either to directly help individuals, or to the medical researchers that are coming up with new and effective treatments.
 Plus it wasn’t just our friend Mandy, other friends in our immediate community were also suffering from and had battled this illness.